A Guide To Learning Basic knife skills Essential To Working In A Professional Kitchen

 - Chiffonade-These are for those ribbons of aromatics or leafy greens.
 Stack the leaves flat, roll the leaves together tightly, then with the knife tip against the cutting board- cut into strips.

 Learn Specialty Knife Skills

 With the rise of food costs, restaurants are turning to more holistic perspectives by utilizing the whole nose-to-tail in efforts to make ordering goods more cost-efficient and to minimize waste.
 Finding a chef that knows how to properly fabricate fish and meats could make or break your margins.

 Though most restaurants are buying subprimal, they still need additional butchering to be menu-ready.
 Not having knowledge and experience with efficiently breaking down these cuts will directly affect the restaurant’s overall plating and overhead.

-To set your yourself apart from the rest of the line– take a class on butchery to learn proficient boning, disjointing, and cutting skills.
+To set yourself apart from the rest of the line– take a class on butchery to learn proficient boning, disjointing, and cutting skills.

-Maintenance + Sharpening
+Basic Knife Maintenance + Sharpening

 You could possess all the technical abilities in the world, but your job will only be easier with properly-maintained tools.
 One rule to live by is to never keep a dull knife.
 Not only is it dangerous in a kitchen, but highly inefficient.
 No matter your knife’s price point, maintenance is necessary for it to last.

 Whetstones are an easy-to-use sharpening tool, even for novice cooks.
 Just make sure to use the right angle and enough pressure when running the blade across the block.
 Honing rods are recommended for weekly use to remove the build-up that forms on the tips.